 “Internal combustion engine vehicle” or “ICE vehicle” means a vehicle with a powertrain that includes an internal combustion engine that is powered by gasoline, diesel, natural gas, propane, or other fuel where the sole source of power is from the combustion of the on board fuel to provide motive power.

 “Lessee” has the same meaning as defined in CVC section 371.

+“Low-NOx ICE Vehicle” is a vehicle legally sold into California equipped with an engine certified to a NOx emission standard below the lowest applicable NOx engine standard for the 2026 or subsequent model years.

 “Manufacturer” means any entity or person who manufactures or assembles new yard tractors or on-road motor vehicles, or imports such yard tractors or on-road motor vehicles for resale, or who acts for and is under the control of any such person in connection with the distribution of yard tractors or new motor vehicles, but shall not include any dealer with respect to yard tractors or new motor vehicles received in commerce.
 In general, the term “manufacturer” includes any entity or person who manufactures or assembles an on-road vehicle, a yard tractor, a cab and chassis, or other incomplete on-road vehicle for sale in California, or otherwise introduces a yard tractor or new on-road motor vehicle into commerce in California.
 “Manufacturer” also includes any intermediate- or final-stage manufacturer who completes vehicle assembly prior to first purchase of the vehicle other than for resale.
 “Manufacturer” does not include entities or persons who supply parts to the importer or vehicle manufacturer of record.

+“Milestone Group 1” means box trucks, vans, buses with two axles and yard tractors in the California fleet.

+“Milestone Group 2” means the work trucks, day cab tractors, pickup trucks, and buses with three axles in the California fleet.

+“Milestone Group 3” means the sleeper cab tractors and specialty vehicles within the California fleet.

+“Minimum useful life” means the minimum time period a vehicle may remain in the California fleet.
+It is the later of the dates specified in subsection (A) or (B) below, as modified by subsection (C):

+Thirteen years commencing from the model year that the engine and emissions control system in a vehicle was first certified for use by CARB or United States Environmental Protection Agency (U.S. EPA); or

+The date that the vehicle exceeded 800,000 vehicle miles traveled or 18 years from the model year that the engine and emissions control system of that vehicle was first certified for use by CARB or U.S. EPA (whichever is earlier).

+If the vehicle no longer has its originally equipped engine, or the model year of the originally equipped engine is not able to be determined, the model year of the vehicle less one year shall be used to determine when the thresholds described in subsections (A) and (B) above are met.

 “Mobile ZEV fueling provider” means an entity that provides the service of, or is engaged in the sale, rental, or lease of equipment for the purpose of, delivering hydrogen fuel or electricity directly from a mobile vehicle or portable equipment into another vehicle’s fuel tank or battery for other than the dispenser’s own consumption.

 “Model year” means the production period as assigned by the manufacturer when certifying an engine or vehicle for sale, pursuant to title 17, CCR, section 95662(a)(16).